mdelgadonyc/ssg-python/README.md

 # Static Site Generator (SSG)

-A lightweight, easy-to-use static site generator built with Python.
-This SSG is designed to help developers quickly generate static HTML websites from Markdown files or plain text files.
+A lightweight, easy-to-use static site generator (SSG) built with Python.
+This SSG is designed to help developers quickly generate static HTML websites from Markdown files.

 ## Features

-- Convert Markdown files (`.md`) or plain text files (`.txt`) into static HTML.
+- Converts Markdown files (`.md`) into static HTML pages.
-- Generate static assets such as CSS and JS files.
+- Recursively processes all Markdown files in `content`, generating HTML files in the corresponding folder structure within `public`.
+- Copies all static files from the `static` directory to the `public` directory.
-- Lightweight and fast.
+- Lightweight and fast, ideal for small sites.

 ## Requirements